Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Numerical experiments

 The coils are modeled as independent and uncorrelated random variables, each following a uniform distribution centered around a baseline value $I_k$ and subject to a perturbation of relative size $\tau=2\%$.
 The joint density function $\pi(\boldsymbol{\omega})$ and the $d$-dimensional parameter space $\boldsymbol W$ are then given by

 where we use the values of \cite{FaHe:2017} as the baseline values of current intensities, giving a vector $\boldsymbol{I}$ of length twelve:

-We used the discrete solution corresponding to these baseline currents as the initial value for Newton's method when solving the perturbed problem.
 For every realization of $\boldsymbol \omega$, we made use of the finite element-based solver {\tt FEEQS.m} \cite{FaHe:2017,Heumann:feeqsm,CEDRES}, developed by H.\ Heumann and collaborators to obtain a numerical solution of \eqref{eq:FreeBoundary}.
+When solving the perturbed problem, the solution corresponding to the baseline values for the currents presented above was used as initial guess for Newton's iterations.